Frequently Asked Questions

 Twice a year, to avoid excessive dirt build up on the fabric and frame, use a mild dish washing soap and a mild spray from the garden hose to keep your awning looking good all year.
 DO NOT USE A POWER WASHER on the fabric at anytime.

-Apply online or work with a Marygrove Awning representative to find convenient payment options for your retractable awning, including affordable monthly payments.
+Apply online or work with a Marygrove Awning representative to find convenient payment options for your retractable awning, including monthly payments.